AditiJhaaa/AditiJhaaa/README.md

 - 🌱 I’m currently learning lots.
 - 💞️ I’m looking to collaborate on a variaty of thigs.
 - 📫 How to reach me aditi@aditijha.org
+- Also, my favoruite animals are 🐶s, 🐉s, and 🐺s.

 <!---
 AditiJhaaa/AditiJhaaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.